kevinkooo/Leaf_Disease_Detection_Model/README.md

 - 434 rust

-The test set contains 50 if eacg group and the validation set contains 20 of each group.
+The test set contains 50 images of each group and the validation set contains 20 of each group.

+## EDA:

+## Model: Convolutional Neural Network (CNN)